 There are also a lot of applications that can be downloaded onto your phone for free or with a monthly paid subscription.
 SWEAT: Kayla Itsines has been one I have used in the past.
 She has some workout routines that will seriously kick your butt.

 So there you have it folks the 8 things to do when stuck at home when bored.
-These activities will sure keep you busy and will get you ready for your next trip.
+These activities will surely keep you busy and will get you ready for your next trip.

 Jetlagged Roamer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.